Physiological changes in pregnancy: Parathyroid

 Fetal skeletal formation and then later lactation challenges the maternal body to maintain their calcium levels.
+The World Health Organization recommends that women consume 1200 mg of calcium daily during pregnancy.
 The fetal skeleton requires approximately 30 grams of calcium by the end of pregnancy.
 The mother's body adapts by increasing parathyroid hormone, leading to an increase in calcium uptake within the gut as well as increased calcium reabsorption by the kidneys.
 Maternal total serum calcium decreases due to maternal hypoalbuminemia, but the ionized calcium levels are maintained.
+If there is insufficient calcium intake, the mineral may be taken from the pregnant woman's bones, particularly in the later stages of pregnancy.

 Adrenal glands

 Total cortisol increases to three times of non-pregnant levels by the third trimester.
 The increased estrogen in pregnancy leads to increase corticosteroid-binding globulin production and in response the adrenal gland produces more cortisol.
 The net effect is an increase of free cortisol.
 This contributes to insulin resistance of pregnancy and possibly striae.
-Despite the increase in cortisol, the pregnant mom does not exhibit Cushing syndrome or symptoms of high cortisol.
-One theory is that high progesterone levels act as an antagonist to the cortisol.

 The adrenal gland also produces more aldosterone, leading to an eight-fold increase in aldosterone.
-Women do not show signs of hyperaldosterone, such as hypokalemia, hypernatremia, or high blood pressure.

 The adrenal gland also produces more androgens, such as testosterone, but this is buffered by estrogen's increase in sex-hormone binding globulin (SHBG).
 SHBG binds avidly to testosterone and to a lesser degree DHEA.